parrt/msds501/projects/wordsim.md

 ### Computing similar words

+Ok, now that you have the preprocessed data files ready and stored in your data directory, you can work on the actual word similarity and analogy parts.

 Given a word, *w*, the easy way to find the *n* nearest words is to exhaustively compute the distance from *w*'s vector to every other vector in the database.
 Sort by the distance and take the first *n* words.
-Here is the signature of the function you must implement and a comment describing its implementation:
+Here is the signature of the function you must implement in `wordsim.py` and a comment describing its implementation:

 ```python
 def closest_words(gloves, word, n):